-Issey Miyake (三宅 一生) is a Japanese fashion designer.
-He is known for his technology-driven clothing designs, exhibitions and fragrances.
+The designer Issey Miyake (三宅 一生) is a wellknown fashion designer known for his technology-driven clothing designs, exhibitions and fragrances.

 If the creations of Issey Miyake are interesting for you, then you might visit the Miyake website by Naoki Takazama featuring the entire work of the highly acclaimed fashion designer Miyake.